writethedocs/www/docs/conf/prague/2020/news/cfp-open.rst

 Announcing Prague Call for Proposals
 ====================================

-Today we are announcing our `Call for Proposals <https://www.writethedocs.org/conf/prague/2020/cfp/>`_ for our Virtual Prague conference, taking place October 18-20, 2020.
+Today we are announcing our `Call for Proposals <https://www.writethedocs.org/conf/prague/{{year}}/cfp/>`_.

-Due to the circumstances that you're all familiar with, we're opening it later than usual, and for a shorter length of time.
+Due to the global situation that you're all familiar with we've moved the Prague conference online, and changed the dates to 19-20 October 2020.
-And we know that it hasn't been an easy year.
+This means that we're only leaving our call for proposals open for one month.
+We know that it hasn't been an easy year.
 Nevertheless we'd love to see you on our online stage in October, to share your ideas with our inspiring community of documentarians.

 If there is something you’d really like to see a talk on this year, submit a proposal on it, or refer someone else who would be good!